titemov/Python-music-bot/README.md

+# __WORK IN PROGRESS__

 # About
-Multiserver python-based discord bot for YouTube videos.
+Multiserver python-based discord bot for listening YouTube videos.
 This bot have dynamic music queue and support playlists up to 250 tracks.
-Everything that yt-dlp can process this bot can too, but it is recommended to use YouTube videos ONLY.
+Everything that yt-dlp can process this bot can too, but it is recommended to use YouTube.

-__STILL WIP__
+Interface: RU
+Logging: ENG

 ## Requirements
 - [ffmpeg](https://www.ffmpeg.org/) binary to be in the same folder.
 - `pip install -r requirements.txt`